-If you encounter a problem when configuring or using the single sign-on feature, the answers to the questions below may help.
+If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to the questions in this article might help.

 - Where can I use Dashlane SSO?